 A detail, with squid bracing the anchor logo.

 Matson's competition came in part from the Robert Dollar line, whose headquarters, from 1919, is the oldest of any building seen so far in this group.
 Dollar had a long career, extending to providing the Oregon logs used to rebuild Beijing's famous Temple of Heaven.

 Another corporate giant: the headquarters from 1922 of Standard Oil of California, one of the major fragments of the Rockefeller empire.
 Massive redwood derricks like this were soon to be replaced by steel ones.

 The 1929 tower of perhaps the Standard's most venerable competitor--and a company with a long history not only marketing products in California but producing from the pioneer oilfields of the San Joaquin Valley.

 The top of the Shell Building.

-The Royal was locally famous for, unlike other companies, paying claims arising from the 1906 quake.
-The boy never noticed it, or thought about such things.
+The Royal was locally famous because, unlike other insurance companies, it paid claims for losses incurred during the 1906 quake.
+The boy never noticed the building.